webdesigns23/flask-iam-putting-it-all-together-technical-lesson/README.md

 Next we need to save the user to the database if they are valid.
 If not, we'll want to return an error.

-One way we can do this with a try/except block:
+One way we can do this is with a try/except block:

 ```python
         try: